phrdang/phrdang.github.io/_posts/2023-12-14-how-to-make-your-tas-happy.md

 email etiquette
 we're students too
-learning names is hard but we're trying
+learning names is hard but we're trying grades, distributions, why we count exams, how scanning/grading works, what we have control over vs. not (e.g. waitlist stuff)

+you have to be sensitive, empathetic, and not assume prior knowledge. example: difficulty of the course ed post. but also not condescending. difficult balance to strike.

 Welcome to course staffing and +1 to everything said!
 I think everyone preps a bit differently, but what I find is students will usually ask for help related to assignments in OH (very rarely have I encountered a purely conceptual question, unless it’s midterm/final season).
 So I like to make sure I’m familiar with the current assignment, like what the questions ask students to do.
 I try to do them myself if I have time or at least think about how a student would attempt it.
 Things to pay attention to are: